samohiani/blog-api/README.md

 A simple RESTful API built with **Node.js**, **Express**, **TypeScript**, **PostgreSQL**, and **TypeORM** to manage blog posts.
 This API supports full **CRUD** operations and includes proper logging and error handling.

+This is the live link to test the backend: https://blog-api-ncup.onrender.com
 ---

 ## 🚀 Features